borntofrappe/utils/README.md

 A SvelteKit app for a basic website with a markdown blog.

-## puppeteer-script
+## puppeteer-scripts

-Puppeteer script to take a screenshot of an `.html` document.
+Puppeteer scripts to take screenshots of `.html` documents.

 ## svg-icons